chuckcoughlin/bert/docs/architecture.md

 required for control.
 There is no need for a constant refresh action.

 A further efficiency is provided by the *SYNC WRITE* directive.
-This allows control of multiple motors with a single command, as long as the motors are daisy-chained on the same serial port.
+This allows control of multiple motors with a single command, as long as the affected motors are daisy-chained on the same serial port.

 We use version 1.0 of the protocol as the motors were delivered with that version.

 #### Geometry <a id="geometry"></a>
 The geometry of the robot is used for trajectory planning, balance and other purposes.
 It is described in a Unified Robot Description Format](http://wiki.ros.org/urdf/XML) (URDF) file.
 A series of tutorials concerning its construction may be found [here](http://wiki.ros.org/urdf/Tutorials).
-A sample, specific to the _Poppy_ may be found [here](https://github.com/poppy-project/poppy-humanoid/blob/master/hardware/URDF/robots/Poppy_Humanoid.URDFA).
+A sample, specific to _Poppy_, may be found [here](https://github.com/poppy-project/poppy-humanoid/blob/master/hardware/URDF/robots/Poppy_Humanoid.URDFA).

 We have added the IMU location and taken other liberties with the standard (e.g. angles in degrees to match the Dynamixel output).
 Axis definitions are as follows: